ARM-DOE/ADI/README.md

 Installation and complilation of the source code is not fully documented, but will be in the future.
-However the latest source code for ADI can be obtained from the GitHub repository, https://github.com/ARM-DOE/ADI by downloading nad unpacking the zip file <https://github.com//ARM-DOE/ADI/archive/ADI_source.tar.gz>  of the source code.
+However the latest source code for ADI can be obtained from the GitHub repository, https://github.com/ARM-DOE/ADI by downloading and unpacking the zip file <https://github.com//ARM-DOE/ADI/archive/ADI_source.tar.gz>  of the source code.

 To install a build please  follow the directions at https://engineering.arm.gov/~gaustad/instructions.html